microsoft/vscode-python/CONTRIBUTING.md

 The easiest way to debug the Python Debugger (in our opinion) is to clone this git repo directory into [your](https://code.visualstudio.com/docs/extensions/install-extension#_your-extensions-folder) extensions directory.
 From there use the ```Extension + Debugger``` launch option.

+### Coding Standards

+Information on our coding standards can be found [here](https://github.com/Microsoft/vscode-python/blob/master/CODING_STANDARDS.md).
+We have a per-commit hook to ensure the code committed will adhere to the above coding standards.